UP govt declares 22 wards of Mathura-Vrindavan Nagar Nigam as holy pilgrimage sites | Science-Environment

 - India

-The Uttar Pradesh government on Friday declared 22 wards of the Mathura-Vrindavan Nagar Nigam area as holy pilgrimage sites.
+The Uttar Pradesh government on Friday declared 22 wards of the Mathura-Vrindavan Nagar Nigam area as holy pilgrimage site.

 Mathura and Vrindavan are the birth place and 'krira sthal' of Lord Krishna.
 Considering Mathura and Vrindavan as holy places, lakhs of devotees from all over the country and abroad come for paying obeisance, Additional Chief Secretary Avanish Awasthi said in an official order.